nickhalmagyi/nickhalmagyi.github.io/_posts/2018-08-15-multiprocessing-in-python.md

 More generally, understanding a little bit of parallelization is a worthy notch in ones belt.

-There are quite a few resources out there to learn about multiprocessing in Python, I strongly recommend people read up about processes vs threads and the GIL but here I am going to be quite modest and offer my understanding of [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write) in Python.
+There are quite a few resources out there to learn about multiprocessing in Python, I strongly recommend people read up about processes vs threads and the GIL but here I am going to be pretty modest and offer basically my understanding of [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write) in Python.
 The goal is to parallelize some computations which read from, but do not write to, a large in-memory object without triggering the operating system to create multiple copies of this object.